Jean Kennedy Smith: Awards and later work

 A humanitarian, Smith won several awards for her work in Ireland and in the disability community.
 She was awarded honorary citizenship by the Government of Ireland in 1998.
 In 2007, Smith received the Gold Medal Award from the Éire Society of Boston for her peace efforts in Northern Ireland and for her humanitarian work with disabled children.
 In 2009, Smith and Ted Kennedy were honored with the Tipperary Peace Prize for their support of the peace process in Northern Ireland.

 In February 2011, President Barack Obama awarded Smith the Presidential Medal of Freedom, the nation's highest civilian honor, for her work with people with disabilities.

 On March 15, 2011, Smith was inducted into Irish America magazine's Irish America Hall of Fame.

 Smith was listed as Ambassador Jean Kennedy Smith in the credits of the 2012 movie Lincoln for portraying a "woman shouter".

 In October 2016, Smith published The Nine of Us: Growing Up Kennedy, a memoir of the Kennedy clan.

 Personal life

 On May 19, 1956, Jean Kennedy married businessman Stephen Edward Smith in the Lady Chapel of St. Patrick's Cathedral, New York.
 The Smiths maintained a lower profile than some other members of the extended Kennedy family.
 Stephen and Jean had two biological sons, Stephen Jr., and William, and later adopted two daughters, Amanda and Kym.
-In 1991, William Kennedy Smith was acquitted of rape at a trial that attracted extensive media coverage.

 Smith and her husband were present at The Ambassador Hotel in Los Angeles on June 5, 1968 during the assassination of her older brother Robert F. Kennedy.

 Smith's elder sister Eunice Kennedy Shriver died on August 11, 2009.
 Smith did not attend Eunice's funeral on August 14, choosing to stay with their brother Ted, who was terminally ill; he died on August 25, leaving Smith as the last living child of Joseph and Rose Kennedy.
 Smith attended Ted's funeral on August 29.